django-money/django-money/README.rst

     cd ./django-money/

-    pip install -e .[test] # installation with required packages for testing
+    pip install -e ".[test]" # installation with required packages for testing

 Recommended way to run the tests: